 Our specialist travel doctors and nurses consider the needs of each traveller individually.
 Consultation time is spent discussing the risk factors of your particular destination.
 Numerous factors can affect a traveller’s vaccination requirements, including where they stay, what they eat, and their personal health status.
-All of these components are fully investigated before vaccinations and medications are recommended.
+All of these components are fully investigated before any travel vaccinations and medications are recommended.
 Therefore, you won’t be over-vaccinated and you will save money!

 If you have been vaccinated in the past, or previously suffered an infection which may have left you with residual immunity, we can refer particular tests to ascertain your immune status.